nuuuwan/news_lk3_data/README.md

 Issuing a statement on the incident, the Director General of the Geological Survey and Mines Bureau, Deepani Weerakoon confirmed that there is no impact on Sri Lanka from the earthquake.

-She also mentioned that the earthquake occurred about 260 kilometers away from Sri Lanka, and its magnitude was recorded as 6.6 on the Richter scale in Sri Lanka.
+She also mentioned that the epicenter of the earthquake was about 259 km west-northwest of Sabang in Indonesia’s Aceh province.

-...
+Although several aftershocks were reported following the earthquake, Weerakoon further stated that the public need not to panic regarding the event.

+◼️

 [Data](articles/1f3d6d99.json)